Vansh983/curl-me-portfolio/README.md

 # Vansh Sood's Portfolio

 Welcome to my personal portfolio!
 I'm Vansh Sood, a Tech Founder, Creative Developer, and Computer Science student.
-This portfolio showcases my expertise in graphic design and animations, featuring a variety of projects that reflect my creative and technical skills.
+This portfolio showcases my expertise in software development and animations, featuring a variety of projects that reflect my creative and technical skills.

 ## About Me